ahm3afifi/Catch-It/README.md

 # About The App

-Catch It is a simple app that uses [Dog API](https://dog.ceo/dog-api/) to fetch random dog images and let users to catch any Dog breed image they like and presist it in the device by using Core Data.
-Then you can see your favourite images in a beautiful tableview cells with a fancy scroll animations.
+Catch It is a simple app that uses [Dog API](https://dog.ceo/dog-api/) to fetch random dog images and let users to catch any Dog breed image they like and persist it in the device by using Core Data.
+Then you can see your favourite images in beautiful tableview cells with a fancy scroll animation.

 # Libraries and Frameworks Used